-Being able to dip in and out of a river or lake whenever the necessity arises is that the ideal thanks to enjoy camping in hot temperatures.
+Being able to dip in and out of a river or lake whenever the necessity arises is ideal thanks to enjoying camping in hot temperatures.

 Plus, there is no getting to plan activities around keeping cool bring a ball, frisbee, and inflatable ring and you’ll do not have anything but cool and happy campers on your hands!
 Even a little creek or stream to paddle in and splash yourself with can make an enormous difference.